Patrick Reynolds' Bio

 In 1987 Mr. Reynolds testified a second time in Congress, joining the many voices who helped bring about the ban of smoking on planes.
 The UN’s World Health Organization honored him with a special award in 1988, and in 1989, Chicago’s Mt.
 Sinai Hospital awarded him its Humanitarian of the Year award.

-Mr. Reynolds coauthored a family biography with author Tom Shachtman, The Gilded Leaf: Three Generations of the RJ Reynolds Family and Fortune.
-The book was published by Little Brown to critical acclaim and is currently in print through iUniverse.com.
-Photos, reviews, a press release and a link to order the book may be found at tobaccofree.org/book/.
-The Gilded Leaf may become a series for television in future.
+Mr. Reynolds coauthored a bestselling family biography with author Tom Shachtman, The Gilded Leaf: Triumph, Tragedy, and Tobacco – Three Generations of the RJ Reynolds Family and Fortune.
+The book was published to critical acclaim by Little Brown in 1989 and became a bestseller.
+It’s available on Amazon.

 In 2007 Patrick married Alexandra Olympios, and they have a son, born in 2009.